 Where is snowshoeing popular?

-Snowshoeing is popular in most high-altitude destinations, which can expect significant annual snowfall.
-At Collett’s, we believe the Val Aurina in the South Tyrol is among the best locations in the Alps for this invigorating activity.
+Snowshoeing is popular in higher-altitude destinations with annual winter snowfall.
+We believe the Val Aurina is among the best locations in the Alps for this invigorating activity.

-With the help of our friends at the Hotel Drumlerhof, we have identified the Top 5 intermediate/harder routes and the Top 5 easier routes – and there are more to choose from.
+As for a Collett’s snowshoeing holiday… aided by our friends at the Hotel Drumlerhof, our local base, we have identified our Top 5 intermediate/harder routes and our Top 5 easier routes – and there are more to choose from.
 With excellent waymarking, route notes, our smartphone navigation app and support from the hotel team, all itineraries can be self-guided, but there is the option to be guided (free of charge) up to 4 times a week on the intermediate/harder options.

-Many of these excursions involve snowshoeing to a mountain lodge (rifugio), where you can enjoy refreshment and hearty food, either outside on panoramic sun terraces, or inside amidst warm and cosy Tyrolean hospitality.
+Many of these excursions involve snowshoeing to a mountain lodge (rifugio), where you can enjoy a drink and/or a good lunch, either outside on panoramic sun terraces, or inside amidst warm and cosy Tyrolean hospitality.

 Flexibility is at the heart of this holiday and ultimately, day-to-day, you decide whether to self-guide or join a guided snowshoe itinerary.
 Should you decide to take a break from snowshoeing during your stay, other options in the area include cross-country skiing, winter walking and downhill skiing.